dylankiss/odoo-toolkit/README.md

 ### `otk dev stop`

-Stop all running containers of the Odoo Development Server.
+Stop and delete all running containers of the Odoo Development Server.

 **Usage**: